One of my mentees put it better than I could have:

 You cannot build on a weak foundation.
 So, for now, resist the urge to do more, or the whole figurative house might come crashing down.

-How to Build on Your Daily Academic Writing Habit, Once Established
+How to Expand Your Daily Academic Writing Habit, Once Established

 As mentioned above, you will use your daily and weekly paper clip data to decide when it is safe to build on your daily writing habit foundation.